awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 ```

 The output will show you the EC2 instance IDs and the Spot instance request state:
-  - fulfilled - indicates and EC2 spot request was fulfilled and is still active
+  - **fulfilled**: indicates and EC2 spot request was fulfilled and is still active
-  - instance-terminated-by-experiment - indicates that the EC2 Spot instance received the FIS Interruption signal and was terminated
+  - **instance-terminated-by-experiment**: indicates that the EC2 Spot instance received the FIS Interruption signal and was terminated
-  - instance-terminated-by-user - indicates that the EC2 Spot instance fulfilled it's job and was terminated by AWS Batch after no longer being needed.
+  - **instance-terminated-by-user**: indicates that the EC2 Spot instance fulfilled it's job and was terminated by AWS Batch after no longer being needed.

 {{% notice note %}}
 Even though the FIS Experiments removed 3 EC2 instances from the Spot compute environment, AWS Batch was able to handle the interruptions gracefully and still complete the rendering job